Creating releases

 useful to distribute self contained tarball that can be built offline

-(i.e. --wrap-mode=nodownload
+(i.e. --wrap-mode=nodownload).

 Skip build and test with --no-tests

-option to skip build and
+The meson dist command has a --no-tests option to skip build and

 tests steps of generated packages.
 It can be used to not waste time